PoSeiDon-Workflows/fabric-testbed/README.md

 Author: George Papadimitriou

 This github repository can be used to instantiate a local development environment for the Fabric Testbed.
 It creates a Jupyterhub environment similar to the one offered by Fabric, that runs in docker containers locally in your laptop or desktop.
+The benefit of this environment is that your data live locally and you can use github to version your code and track your changes.

 ## Description of the available files and folders